-Twinkies maker Hostess bought by food giant Smucker for $5.6bn
+Twinkies maker Hostess bought by food giant Smucker in $5.6bn deal

-Classic US snack maker Hostess Brands is being bought rival food giant JM Smucker in a $5.6bn (£4.5bn) deal.
+Classic US snack maker Hostess Brands is being bought by rival food giant JM Smucker in a $5.6bn (£4.5bn) deal.

 "With this acquisition, we are adding an iconic sweet snacking platform… to drive continued growth," Smucker's chief executive Mark Smucker said in a statement.